 Dr Wylie knows that climate change is a health issue and believes that when we frame it as such, we invite the concept of treating it.
 She believes that doctors have a key role to play in shaping the communities response to the climate crisis, as we are in every community across the country and are embedded in the communities we serve.
 By showing leadership on climate, doctors can show our communities the importance of climate action to protect the health of humanity and the planet upon which we rely.Close biography

 Media ManagerRead biography

-After completing a Bachelor of Commerce at La Trobe University, Kylie commenced her career in not for profit organisations working for both the Anti Cancer Council and the National Heart Foundation in administrative roles before moving to the government sector.
-After 16 years at the Australian Taxation Office in a variety of roles from Customer Service to Personal Assistant to Assistant Director, Kylie returned to the not for profit sector in late 2018 working as Operations Manager at Kinaway Chamber of Commerce.
-As Operations Manager, Kylie worked with Victorian Indigenous small businesses and the State Government to improve opportunities for Indigenous business owners.
-A keen camper, Kylie loves to get outdoors, is passionate about protecting Australian wildlife and loves to visit remote places in Australia.
-Her favourite places in Australia to date are Loyalty Beach, Cape York and Adele’s Grove near Lawn Hill National Park in far North Queensland which she visited in 2014 and 2017.Close biography
+After completing a Bachelor of Commerce at La Trobe University, Kylie commenced her career in not for profit organisations working for both the Anti Cancer Council and the National Heart Foundation before moving to the government sector.
+Kylie returned to the not for profit sector in 2018.
+Kylie is passionate about protecting Australian flora and fauna and loves to visit remote places in Australia.

 Jode grew up in family dedicated to environmental protection, animal welfare, and social responsibility.
 Initially working in volunteer and retail positions with organisations including Public Transport Users Association, Oxfam and The Wilderness Society, Jode then transitioned to administration roles where she discovered her genuine enjoyment of organisation and data.